Patkau Architects: Awards

 The firm has been the recipient of at least one architectural design award per year in every year but three since 1981.
-These awards include fifteen Governor General's Awards and Medals in Architecture, eight Architectural Institute of British Columbia's Lieutenant Governor's Awards, thirteen Canadian Architect Awards of Excellence, awards from the American Institute of Architects, Canadian Architect magazine, and various national and international design competitions.
+These awards include nineteen Governor General's Awards and Medals in Architecture, eight Architectural Institute of British Columbia's Lieutenant Governor's Awards, thirteen Canadian Architect Awards of Excellence, awards from the American Institute of Architects, Canadian Architect magazine, and various national and international design competitions.
 Most recently, they were awarded the Canadian Wood Council design innovation award for the Temple of Light in Kootenay Bay, British Columbia, Canada.

 Publications

 There are three published books based on their career, including two self-written books.
-Each publication documents different projects representing different time periods of Patkau Architects’ growth.
+Each publication documents different projects representing different time periods of Patkau Architects' growth.

-Biographical Publications
+Biographical publications

-Patkau Architects: projects, 1978-1990 by Andrew Gruft
+Patkau Architects: projects, 1978–1990 by Andrew Gruft

 Andrew Gruft published his essay on Patkau Architects in 1990.
 The essay catalogs an exhibition that the University of British Columbia's Fine Arts Gallery held in late 1990.

 Patkau Architects by Brian Carter

-Brian Carter wrote the book Patkau Architects: Selected Projects 1983-1994 which was published in 1994 and highlights their earlier works.
+Brian Carter wrote the book Patkau Architects: Selected Projects 1983–1994 which was published in 1994 and highlights their earlier works.
 This book covers 10 of Patkau Architects's projects that were at the forefront of innovation at the time.